fireundubh/playwithfire/kingdomcome.md

 :--- | :---
-[All Consumables](kingdomcome/consumables) | A database of all consumables, including locations [All Equipment](kingdomcome/equipment) | A database of all equipment, including locations [Best Equipment](kingdomcome/best-equipment) | A database of best-in-slot armor and weapons, including locations
+[All Consumables](kingdomcome/consumables) | A database of all consumables, including locations [All Equipment](kingdomcome/equipment) | A database of all equipment, including locations [All Herbs](kingdomcome/herbs) | A database of all herbs, including used recipes and locations [Best Equipment](kingdomcome/best-equipment) | A database of best-in-slot armor and weapons, including locations

 ## Tools